AdaemmerP/DetectSparsity/Readme_CaseStudies.txt

 Line 28: Path to the folder 'Data'
-Line 31: Path to save the results on your computer (csv-files) Line 32: Set to 'false' if the results shall not be saved Line 38: Set the number of workers for parallelization Be careful to activate the workers only once!
+Line 31: Path to save the results on your computer (csv-files) Line 32: Set to 'false' if the results shall not be saved Line 39: Set the number of workers for parallelization To close the workers write "rmprocs(workers())" (see also line 147 of "Main_Script.jl") Line 60: Choose the dataset.
-To close the workers write "rmprocs(workers())" (see also line 122 of "Main_Script.jl") Line 61: Choose the dataset.
-Note that the Bayesian algorithm takes the longest time to run.
-To increase speed, lower the values in lines 94 and 95.
-If lowered, however, the results are not identical to those of the paper Line 65: Decide whether to in- or exclude the Covid period.
+Line 66: Decide whether to in- or exclude the Covid period.
 Only relevant for the macroeconomic data set.

 Run 'include("Main_Script.jl")' in the REPL and wait.
 Running the code takes some time, especially for the macroeconomic data.
+Note that the Bayesian algorithm takes the longest time to run.
+To increase speed, lower the values in lines 119 and 120.